vincehass/TradeBot-Transformers/README.md

 ## Transformers:

-In terms of modeling time series data which are sequential in nature, as one can imagine, researchers have come up with models which use Recurrent Neural Networks (RNN) like LSTM or GRU, or Convolutional Networks (CNN), and more recently Transformer based methods which fit naturally to the time series forecasting setting.
+In a second phase, we want to incorporate correlated market information to our model which is considered as causal effect on prices fluctuation.
+In terms of modeling time series data which are sequential in nature, as one can imagine, researchers have come up with models which use Recurrent Neural Networks (RNN) as discussed earlier like LSTM or GRU, and more recently Transformer based methods which fit naturally to the time series forecasting setting.

-In this repo, we're going to leverage the vanilla Transformer presented in (Vaswani et al., 2017) for the univariate probabilistic forecasting task (i.e. predicting each time series' 1-d distribution individually).
+In this repo, we're going to leverage the vanilla Transformer as presented in [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf).

 The architecture is based on an Encoder-Decoder Transformer which is a natural choice for forecasting as it encapsulates several inductive biases nicely.